 D. Discussion and possible approval of submitted Utility Permits

 E. Discussion and possible approval of Private Property Agreements

-I. Possible approval of Invitation to Bid #6 for legal publications for twelve-month period
+I. Possible approval of Invitation to Bid #13 for carpet replacement for Health Department

 5. Report from Emergency Management Director

 7. Discussion and possible approval of claims and/or signing of documents